Parking Permits: Applications, Payments and Refunds

-A City of Monmouth ordinance prohibits all student overnight parking on City streets within several blocks of the College.
-All Monmouth College parking lots and parking areas, including those streets and drives maintained by the College, require a College-issued parking permit.
+All Monmouth College parking lots and parking areas, including those streets and driveways maintained by the College, require a College-issued parking permit.

-A refund for a returned and unused parking permit is allowed if requested within the first seven calendar days of each semester and the unused permit is returned.
-To receive a replacement permit during a semester, you must attempt to remove the old permit and bring the resulting pieces to the Business Office so that a new permit can be issued.
-If the old permit is not returned, or if proof of destruction is not provided, the full per-semester fee will be charged for the replacement.
+A refund for a returned and unused parking permit is allowed if requested within the first seven calendar days of each semester.
+If the old permit is not returned, or if proof of destruction is not provided, the full per-semester fee will be charged.

 Conditions and Responsibilities

-Monmouth College reserves the right to temporarily or permanently change all parking rules and regulations in order to make improvements or to facilitate operations.
-Students, faculty and staff will be informed of such changes by public notice (lot signage, electronic bulletin board, email, etc.).
+Monmouth College reserves the right to permanently change all parking rules and regulations in order to make improvements or to facilitate operations.
+Students, faculty and staff will be informed of such changes by public notice (electronic bulletin board, etc.).

 General Rules and Regulations

-1. Parking in all Monmouth College parking lots or College-maintained streets requires the appropriate College-issued parking permit.
+- Parking in all Monmouth College parking lots or College-maintained streets requires the appropriate College-issued parking permit (employee or student).
 A parking permit does not guarantee the holder a parking space or a parking space in a specific lot.
 The responsibility of finding an authorized parking space rests with the permit holder.
-Lack of parking is not considered a valid excuse for violation of traffic and parking regulations.
+Lack of preferred parking is not a valid excuse for violation of traffic and parking regulations.

-2. All Monmouth College students, faculty and staff must register their vehicles and properly display a parking permit at all times.
+- All Monmouth College students, faculty and staff must register their vehicles and properly display a registration decal or parking permit at all times.
 Unregistered vehicles with outstanding violations will be assessed a service fee if the license plate number is traced for identification.

-3. Parking is prohibited in campus fire lanes (Stockdale drive, etc.) at all times.
+- Parking is prohibited in campus fire lanes (Stockdale drive, west side of Bowers, etc.) at all times.

-4. Blocking or obstructing traffic in parking areas, service drives, curbs, islands, loading docks or trash dumpsters is prohibited.
+- Blocking or obstructing traffic in parking areas, in service drives, along yellow curbs, in loading docks or next to trash dumpsters is prohibited.

-10. Full price will be charged for lost or stolen parking permits.
-Anyone found in possession of a stolen parking permit will be fined, lose all parking privileges on campus, and reported to the appropriate authority (Student Affairs, Personnel, etc.).
+- Full price will be charged for replacement, lost or stolen parking permits.
+Anyone found in possession of a stolen parking permit will be fined, lose all parking privileges on campus, and face disciplinary actions.

-15. Visitor Parking spaces may be used by MC Faculty, Staff or Students at any time.
+- Visitor Parking spaces may not be used by MC Faculty, Staff or Students at any time.

-16. In the event of a license plate change, a new vehicle is obtained, or a loaner/temporary vehicle is brought to campus, the Business Office (Poling Hall, main level) must be notified.
+- In the event of a license plate change, a vehicle change, or a loaner/temporary vehicle being brought to campus, the Director of Safety and Security must be notified.

-17. To address operational requirements (construction, special events, etc.), campus parking lots or parking areas may be temporarily or permanently closed.
+- To address operational requirements (construction, special events, etc.), campus parking lots, parking areas or parking spaces may be temporarily or permanently closed.

 As mandated by the State of Illinois, a number of campus parking spaces are designated for handicapped parking.
-These parking spaces are clearly marked and are restricted for use by individuals displaying valid handicapped permits issued by licensed physicians or State-issued handicapped license plates.
+These parking spaces are clearly marked and are restricted for use by individuals displaying valid handicapped permits issued by licensed physicians or with State-issued handicapped license plates.

 Tickets and Fines

-Parking tickets will be issued to any vehicles found to be in violation of the rules and regulations set forth in this guide or as posted (i.e., signs, electronic bulletin board, etc.) by Monmouth College.
+Parking tickets will be issued to any vehicles found to be in violation of the rules and regulations in this guide or as posted (i.e., signs, electronic bulletin board, etc.) by Monmouth College.
 The person registered for the hang tag will be charged the fine for all tickets issued for any vehicle parked in an illegal spot or lot with the permit.
 A parking permit does not guarantee the holder a parking space.
 The responsibility of finding an authorized parking space rests with the permit holder.
 Lack of preferred parking is not considered a valid excuse for violation of traffic and parking regulations.
 Failure to find a parking ticket on the vehicle does not invalidate the parking ticket or the associated fine.
 Unregistered vehicles with outstanding violations will be assessed a service fee if the license plate number is traced for identification.
-Failure of the College to strictly enforce any parking regulation shall not be construed as a waiver for the future enforcement of the regulation.
+Failure of the College to strictly enforce any parking regulation does not waive future enforcement of the regulation.

 Fines associated with parking tickets:

-• All Other Violations (unauthorized lot or designated area within a lot, restricted areas, sidewalks/ pathways/driveways, blocking dumpsters, double-parking, etc.): $20.00
+- All Other Violations (unauthorized lot or parking space, restricted areas, sidewalks/ pathways/driveways, blocking dumpsters, double-parking, etc.): $20.00

 Parking tickets issued to students may be appealed in writing to the Student Appeals Board (Campus Mail Box #1 or by email to firstname.lastname@example.org).
 Appeals should include details on the reasons to reverse the violation and fine.
 Written appeals must be received within 14 calendar days of the date the parking ticket was issued.
-Appeals received after the 14-day deadline will be considered untimely and will not be given consideration.
+Appeals received after the 14-day deadline will not be considered.
+You will be notified of the Students Appeals Board decision.